Improved Detection of Face Presentation Attacks Using Image Decomposition: Results

 In addition to showing that albedo is a useful cue for detecting spoofs, we also show that adding albedo to existing methods can be used to get state-of-the-art results on high-quality datasets like OULU-NPU \cite{OULU_NPU_2017} and large datasets like CelebA-spoof \cite{CelebA-Spoof} and CASIA-SURF \cite{zhang2020casiasurf}.
-To show state-of-the-art results we add albedo component to their respective baselines architectures.
-We follow CDCN \cite{yu2020searching} for OULU, AENet \cite{CelebA-Spoof} for CelebA-spoof \cite{CelebA-Spoof} and build on top of winners of Chalearn-Challenge \cite{Liu_2019_CVPR_Workshops} for CASIA-SURF.
+We also show that adding contrastive loss initialization can help in achieving even better results.
+To show state-of-the-art results we add an albedo component to the baselines architectures.
+We follow CDCN \cite{yu2020searching} for OULU, AENet \cite{CelebA-Spoof} for CelebA-spoof \cite{CelebA-Spoof} and build on top of the winners of Chalearn-Challenge \cite{Liu_2019_CVPR_Workshops} for CASIA-SURF.
 We see that we can improve upon the performance of CDCN \cite{yu2020searching} across all four OULU protocols, as shown in Table \ref{tab:SOTA_OULU}.
-Similarly we observe that we are able to improve upon the performance of CelebA \cite{CelebA-Spoof} as shown in Table \ref{tab:AENet_sota} and on CASIA-SURF as shown in Table \ref{tab:CASIA_sota}.
+We are also able to improve upon the performance of CelebA \cite{CelebA-Spoof} as shown in Table \ref{tab:AENet_sota} and on CASIA-SURF as shown in Table \ref{tab:CASIA_sota}.
 In the case of CASIA-SURF these results are pretty saturated, and there's little room for improvement.
-Similarly for other datasets MSU-MFSD \cite{Wen2015FaceSD}, Replay-Attack \cite{Chingovska2012OnTE} and CASIA-MFSSD \cite{Zhang2012AFA} the results are pretty saturated as shown in \cite{yu2020searching}.
-Due to the saturated performances, we don't show results on these datasets.
+We also show cross-testing results on MSU-MFSD \cite{Wen2015FaceSD}, Replay-Attack \cite{Chingovska2012OnTE} and CASIA-MFSSD \cite{Zhang2012AFA} as shown in Table \ref{tab:cross-type}.
+Similarly cross-testing on SiW dataset are shown in Table \ref{tab:SiW}.